 What to Include in Your Etsy Shipping Policies

-What shipping carrier you'll use: Do you plan to ship via USPS?
+What shipping carrier you’ll use: Do you plan to ship via the U.S. Postal Service (USPS)?
 FedEx?
 UPS?
 DHL?
 Pony Express?
 Delivery owl?

 Whether you’ll include delivery confirmation or insurance: Smart money has you providing both — especially for higher-priced items.
 That way, if a package gets lost en route, you’re covered.

 Whether you’re willing to ship internationally: If you are, decide whether you or the buyer will be responsible for any Customs fees incurred.

 How you’ll handle combined shipping: Many sellers discount shipping when buyers purchase multiple items from their Etsy shop at once.
 Although you’re certainly not obligated to do so, adopting this practice can be a good way to increase sales.

 How quickly you’ll ship the item: Some sellers promise to ship items within one business day.
 Other sellers need a little more time.
 Be sure to let your buyers know what they can expect from you in this regard.